ilabsbrainteam/face-to-face/analysis/README.md

 # Analysis pipeline

-- run `redo-epoching.py` to bandpass at various frequency bands (specified in the script) and epoch after bandpassing (so we avoid filter edge artifacts)
 - run `compute-connectivity.py` to compute all-to-all envelope connectivity in the various frequency bands for a given cortical parcellation (specified in the script)